sofia-taf/2023Area51Demo/README.md

 # 2023Area51Demo
-Area 51 Demo with Global effort and unique prios
+Area 51 Demo with Global effort and unique priors